 Figure 24: Unreachability of Pakistani hosts seen from SLAC

 It is seen that several hosts exhibit high unreachability.
 The reasons behind the high unreachability are usually site specific and vary from lack of reliable power and a source of backup power, floods, lack of access to the site when there are problems that require physical access, lack of expertise, and lack of interest from a site.

-However, the unrechability has reduced a lot in past year.
+Unrechability has reduced a lot in past year.
 This was possible by the help of Higher Education Commission of Pakistan who made sure to provide uninterrupted power supplies to POP nodes.
 There are a total of 14 POP nodes in Pakistan with at least 1 POP node in each of the 5 regions of Pakistan.

 A series of detailed analysis has been carried out to find out the inter regional and intra-regional POP to POP and POP to Non POP performance so as to take effective steps for further improvements.